EffectOrientedProgramming/book/Chapters/04_Initialization.md

 `serviceWithZIO` takes a generic parameter, which is the *type* it needs to do the work.
 Here, `serviceWithZIO` says, "I need an object that conforms to the `trait Bread`."
 The argument to `serviceWithZIO` does the work.
-That argument must be a function that returns an Effect---in this case it is the lambda `bread => bread.eat`.
+That argument must be a function that returns an Effect--in this case it is the lambda `bread => bread.eat`.
 The object it receives from `serviceWithZIO` becomes the `bread` parameter in the lambda.

 The whole point of this mechanism is to separate the argument from the function call so that we can make that argument part of the initialization specification.